 Brace yourselves; London Fashion Week is near – and this time, we’ll get to see a hybrid of digital and in-person events.
 With over 100 brands taking to the runway (virtual or no), we can expect to see collections that will break boundaries, stun audiences, and leave us wanting more.
 Here, we’ve rounded up the brands we’re excited to see.
 From fresh-faced newcomers to firm favourites, these are the designers to watch…

 Puffed sleeves, romantic silhouettes and feminine designs lie at the heart of Simone Rocha’s unique style.
 Already established as an internationally award-winning brand, Simone Rocha has three stand-alone stores in London, New York and Hong Kong.
 The Irish designer has been showing her collections as part of London Fashion Week since 2010, and continues to impress with collections that bring fashion into the realm of fine art.
 Be sure follow the brand on Instagram for dreamy crisp colour palettes and embroidered fabrics.
-Staying true to the brand’s aesthetic, Simone Rocha’s SS22 offering was comprised of frilled dresses, laced tiers, oversized peasant collars, strings of pearls, leather corsets and harnesses.
-Simone Rocha will take to the runway on Sunday 20 February 2022.
+For its AW22 presentation, Simone Rocha played with the concept of transformation in a retelling of the fairytale The Children of Lir.
+Using feathers, pearls and velvet, the show saw its models transform from humans to swans as they walked through The Lincoln’s Inn.

 Featured image: Rejina Pyo SS22 Presentation